amkdev/Analog-Lab-V-TouchOSC/README.md

 Are you tired of browsing tons of Analog Lab V presets with mouse or knobs on your midi controller?
 Here is the solution: use your tablet to control the Analog Lab V software synthesizer remotely.

-This TouchOSC control surface provides atm a virutal keyboard for playing notes, buttons for selecting/loading presets and 18 knobs/faders to control parameters.
-Three screens prioritise different use cases ...
+This TouchOSC control surface provides a virutal keyboard for playing notes, buttons for selecting/loading presets and 18 knobs/faders to control parameters.
+Three screens prioritize different use cases ...

 ![Screenshot](screenshots/screen1.jpg)